-DVR will provide service delivery through a combination of cross-trainings, regular joint meetings, and overall relationship building activities, DVR employees will work closely with Arapahoe/Douglas Works! employees to ensure that program services and parameters are well-known and understood by all, and common customers receiving services leading to employment are well-coordinated.
+DVR will provide service delivery through physical co-location at the comprehensive one-stop.
+Through a combination of cross-trainings, regular joint meetings, and overall relationship building activities, DVR employees will work closely with Arapahoe/Douglas Works! employees to ensure that program services and parameters are well-known and understood by all, and common customers receiving services leading to employment are well-coordinated.